What do you do, Monica?

 Why did you become a midwife?

-I became a midwife by accident!!
+I became a midwife by accident!
 We do not have midwives back home in Colombia.
 I met a midwife in a social event who told me all about her work.
 I was really inspired and volunteered in my local maternity unit for some time before embarking on my midwifery journey.
 I had to do a year of prep work as all of my GCSEs were in Spanish, so I attended my local college to complete an access to nursing course.
-I did both my diploma and degree in midwifery at King’s College University and I will be completing my masters in business administration this year.
-When I think about it, apart from a short break to have my second baby, I have been studying since 2003.
-I still love working clinically, and do some shifts on the labour ward at St Thomas’ Hospital.
+I did both my diploma and degree in midwifery at King's College University and I have completed a masters in business administration.
+I am now a chartered manager with the Chartered Management Institute.
+I still love working clinically, and do some shifts on the labour ward at St Thomas' Hospital.
 It really has been an amazing journey for me, so I am glad I fell into it by accident.

 Further information